“With remarkable vocal agility, narrator Michael Crouch takes a fascinating novel and makes it downright riveting.”

 "The four narrators are superbly cast, each taking on the role of a main character with a distinctive voice that perfectly matches his or her role...and most memorable of all, the high, thin, nasal voice of the Nazi sailor Alfred [played by Michael Crouch], dripping with smug arrogance and self-righteousness."

 - Publishers Weekly, Salt to the Sea, Audie Award Winner

 "I spent years writing this book, years listening to these characters interact with each other in my head.
 And though I didn't imagine it possible, once I heard Michael bring each of them to life, his interpretation was somehow more accurate than my own.
-Michael performs emotion with nuance, and action with compelling energy.
-I am not an easy individual to please, and I feel absolutely proud of the audiobook Michael has delivered as a compliment to my novel."
+I am not an easy individual to please, and I feel absolutely proud of the audiobook Michael has delivered as a complement to my novel."

 - Jeffrey Kinsey, author of Areh

-"What makes this audiobook special is Michael Crouch's comic timing...His characterization of the teens is impeccable: Wes's deadpan delivery, Corey's stoner temperament, and the mysterious Ash.
-Listeners will laugh out loud as Wes and Corey suggest names for their band and Ash hates on each one in detail."
+"What makes this audiobook special is Michael Crouch's comic timing...His characterization of the teens is impeccable: Wes's deadpan delivery, Corey's stoner temperament, and the mysterious Ash."

 - School Library Journal, The Haters, Top 10 Audiobook of the Year